Islam in Iraq

-Islam in Iraq has a rich and complicated history dating back almost 1,400 years, since the lifetime of the Prophet Muhammad (c.
+Islam in Iraq has a rich and complicated history dating back almost 1,400 years, since the lifetime of the Islamic prophet Muhammad (c.
 570 – 8 June 632 CE).
 As one of the first places in the world to accept Islam, Iraq is a mostly Muslim nation, with about 98% of the people identifying as Muslim.
-There are the two main branches of Islam in Iraq: Shia Islam, which is practiced by about 50-60% of Muslims and Sunni Islam, which is practiced by about 35-45%.
+There are the two main branches of Islam in Iraq: Shia Islam, which is practiced by a slight majority of Muslims and Sunni Islam, which is practiced by nearly half of Muslims.

 Iraq holds a prominent place in Islamic history and has been a hub of Islamic thought and government.
 Baghdad was once the capital of the Abbasid Caliphate and a center of Islamic scholarship.
 The famous Sunni thinker Abu Hanifa taught in Kufa, and Ibn Hanbal taught in Baghdad.
 The tomb of Ali ibn Abi Talib, the first Shia Imam and the fourth caliph, is in Najaf, a major pilgrimage site.
 Karbala was the site of the Battle of Karbala in 680 AD, which had a significant impact on Shia beliefs and practices.
 The Kadhimiya neighborhood in Baghdad contains the shrines of the seventh and ninth Shia Imams Musa al-Kazim and Muhammad al-Jawad, while the Al-Askari Shrine in Samarra is the site of the tombs of the tenth and eleventh Shia Imams Ali al-Hadi and Hasan al-Askari.

 Throughout history, Iraq has also been the site of many fitnas, or religious splits, that have changed the way sects interact with each other.
 This makes it an important place to study Islamic history and the relationships between different sects.

 History

-The Fall of the Sarasin Empire
+The Fall of the Sasanian Empire

 Islam was introduced to Iraq in 636 AD, after the defeat of Sasanian forces by the Rashidun Caliphate at the Battle of al-Qadisiyyah.
 Following the murder of the Caliph Uthman, the Sunni and Shi'ite tradition of Islam emerged in Iraq.
 In 661, after the death of Ali—Muhammad's cousin and considered by the Shi'ite to be the rightful Caliph—by the hands of a Kharijite, Iraq fell into the hands of the Umayyad Caliphate.
 Under the Umayyad Caliphate, Islam spread farther throughout the known world.

 The Abbasid Caliphate

 The reign of the Umayyad Caliphate came to an end in 750, when they were overthrown by a religion-inspired military revolt, bringing the Abbasid Caliphate into power.
 The Abbasid Caliphate was a Sunni dynasty, and under their stewardship, the Sunni tradition of Islam flourished in Iraq.
 Furthermore, in 762, the Abbasid Caliphate moved the center of the Islamic world from Syria, where the Umayyad Caliphate ruled, to Baghdad in Iraq.
 Islamic religious scholars (Ulama), flourished under the Abbasid Caliphate.
 With the establishment of the House of Wisdom in Baghdad, Ulama codified many Islamic texts, and the Sunni tradition of Islam established itself and its formal practices.
-Under the Abbasid Caliphate the Sunni schools of thought, madhhabs, emerged.
+Under the Abbasid Caliphate the Sunni schools of thought (madhhabs) emerged.